YonglinWang-Brandeis/text-formality-classifier/README.md

 To see how the model training works, run the following Jupyter Notebooks in the toplevel of the repository:

 - **models_raw.ipynb**: model training using the raw text of a sentence
-  - Models Used: Naive Bayes (Multinomial NB), Logistic Regression (LogisticRegression), Decision Tree (DecisionTreeClassifier)
+  - Models Used: Naive Bayes (MultinomialNB), Logistic Regression (LogisticRegression), Decision Tree (DecisionTreeClassifier)
 - **models_features.ipynb**: model training using different features extracted from a given sentence (not the sentence itself)
   - Features: entity types, entity length, simple numerical stats (fast number), n-gram, readability
   - Models Used: Naive Bayes (Multinomial NB), Logistic Regression (LogisticRegression), Decision Tree (DecisionTreeClassifier)